nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 Plotting Registered Data
 ========================

 In the future, you will be able to automatically generate plots for your data using ContinuumIO's plotting library, `Bokeh <http://bokeh.pydata.org/>`_.
-As of now, we have a sample of some datasets of web crawls that have been graphed and integrated into memex-viewer.
+As of now, we have a sample of some datasets of web crawls that have been graphed and integrated into memex-explorer.
 This interface will look something like this:

 .. image:: _static/img/plot-view.png